lauraxxsantos/Portfolio_LauraSantos/final-project-part-one.md

 Research Objective: Assess disparities in emergency preparedness across vulnerable populations.
 Identify points of interventions to increase emergency preparedness.

 Project Goals:
 - Flag disparities in emergency preparedness that exist among communities to advocate for campaigns that approach emergency preparedness with a culturally-senstive and socioeconomic lens.
-Different communities make require a different approach.
+Different communities may require a different approach.

 - Raise awareness about community levels of natural disaster preparedness to push for government interventions that increase safety for all U.S. residents.